Return from France

 Most of the nobles killed on the Lancastrian side found their last resting place in the Abbey Church (Cathedral) at St Albans, whilst just three nobles were taken to St Peter’s Church – Bertine was one.
 Sir Bertine Entwistle was buried along with two of Northumberland’s retinue, Ralf and Ralf Babthorpe (father & son) in the crypt of St Peter’s.

-In the battle, 800 men were said to have fallen on the Lancastrian side including As well as the Duke of Summerset, the Earls of Stafford and Northumberland, Thomas, Lord Clifford of Skipton, Sir Robert Vere, Sir William Chaimberlain, Sir Richard Fortesque, Sir Ralf Ferriers, Sir Bertine Entwisle and many more esquires and gentlemen were killed.
+In the battle, 800 men were said to have fallen on the Lancastrian side including the Duke of Summerset, the Earls of Stafford and Northumberland, Thomas, Lord Clifford of Skipton, Sir Robert Vere, Sir William Chaimberlain, Sir Richard Fortesque, Sir Ralf Ferriers, Sir Bertine Entwisle and many more esquires and gentlemen.

 Final Resting Place